haiwen/seafile-admin-docs/manual/setup/cluster_deploy_with_docker.md

     - Usually, each node of Seafile Cluster should have at least **2 cores** and **2G memory**.
 If the above services are deployed together with a node in the Seafile cluster, we recommend that you prepare **4 cores** and **4G memory** for the node (especially if ElasticSearch is also deployed on the node)

-Seafile Server: 2 frontend nodes, 1 backend node (Virtual machines are sufficient for most cases)
+Seafile Server: 2 frontend nodes, 1 backend node

 ## Deploy Seafile service